abhiTronix/vidgear/docs/gears/camgear/params.md

 CamGear(source='https://youtu.be/bvetuLwJIkA', y_tube=True)
 ```

-Its complete usage example is given [here ➶](../usage/#using-camgear-with-youtube-videos).
+!!! info "Its complete usage example is given [here ➶](../usage/#using-camgear-with-youtube-videos)."

 &nbsp;

 ## **`colorspace`**

-This parameter selects the colorspace of the source stream.
+This parameter selects the colorspace of the input stream.

 **Data-Type:** String